Cleyrauz/API_JavaScript_Homework/README.md

 ## Tasks:

-Display a map on the screen.
+-Display a map on the screen.

-Click on map to generate a scroll down menu with all the tech jobs in the selected latitud and longitud.
+-Click on map to generate a scroll down menu with all the tech jobs in the selected latitud and longitud.

-Add conditional logic to validate data bedore displaying.
+-Add conditional logic to validate data bedore displaying.

-Display all the information about a selected job.
+-Display all the information about a selected job.